 There are two Splenius muscles: Capitis and Cervicis.
-They are broad and thin, getting their name from the Greek word splenium, meaning bandage.
+These are broad and thin muscles, getting their name from the Greek word splenium, meaning bandage.

-The Splenius make up the second layer (out of four) of muscles in the neck.
+The Splenius muscles make up the second layer (out of four) of muscles in the neck.
 They are just under the most superficial layer of Traps and Rhomboids.

 These muscles are notorious for developing trigger points which refer pain to the top of the head, or to the eyes.
-The Splenius are often responsible for tension headaches.
+The Splenius muscles are often responsible for tension headaches.

 Trigger Points Referral Pain in the Splenius:

-Our Solution for Trigger Point and Tension Relief in the Splenius:
+Solution for Trigger Point and Tension Relief in the Splenius:

 1. Posture.
 Good postural habits while sitting reduce tension in these muscles.
 Remind yourself to keep your head up and balanced on top of your spine instead of letting it drop it forward.